sassoftware/sas-viya-sdk-js/sdk/va-report-components/CONTRIBUTING.md

 # How to Contribute

-The SAS Visual Analytics SDK is not open for external contributions.
+va-report-components is not open for external contributions.